smoll/garden/README.md

 ## Testing

-To test the `garden` binary locally, `cd` to the repo root and run
+To test the `greener` binary locally, `cd` to the repo root and run
 ```
-RUBYLIB=lib bundle exec ruby bin/garden
+RUBYLIB=lib bundle exec ruby bin/greener
 ```
 Based on [this answer](http://stackoverflow.com/a/23367196/3456726).